reingart/pyfpdf/docs/Text.md

 ## .write_html()
-This method can be accessed by using the class `HTMLMixin` from "[html.py](HTML.html)".
-It is very similar to `.write()`, but accepts basic HTML formatted text as input.
+This method is very similar to `.write()`, but accepts basic HTML formatted text as input.
 See [html.py](HTML.html) for more details and the supported HTML tags.

 Note that when using data from actual web pages, the result may not look exactly as expected, because `.write_html()` prints all whitespace unchanged as it finds them, while webbrowsers rather collapse each run of consequitive whitespace into a single space character.